FICO® score vs. credit score. What is a FICO score?

 FICO scores are based on five categories.
 The chart below shows the relative importance of each category.

-Your payment history is the most important factor when it comes to the FICO scoring system; checking whether your past credit account payments were on-time.
+Your payment history is the most important factor when it comes to the FICO scoring system; checking whether you paid your bills on time.
 This payment history is reviewed across the different types of accounts a person might have utilized at one point, such as credit cards, retail accounts, installment loans, and finance company accounts.
 This category also includes bankruptcy and collection items history.

 The second most important factor in a FICO score is the amount of credit and loans you are using.
 They’re looking at your credit utilization and any outstanding balances that you have on installment loans compared to the original amount.

 Credit utilization is one of the most important factors evaluated in this category.
 Credit utilization is the ratio of the balance owed compared to the credit line’s limit.
-Because while lenders determine how much credit they are willing to provide, you control how much you use and a higher credit utilization ratio may point towards difficulties in money management.
+While lenders determine how much credit they are willing to provide, you control how much you use.
+A higher credit utilization ratio may point toward difficulties in money management.

 FICO research shows that people using a high percentage of their available credit limits are more likely to have trouble making some payments now or in the near future, compared to people using a lower level of available credit.